 What advice would you give to students as they prepare for their practicum?
 I would advise all students to go into their experience with an open mind and a lot of patience.
 Sometimes, it will seem that the theories and strategies we learn in the classroom are not helping us in real life, and I personally found that it helps to keep from getting frustrated at one’s lack of experience in dealing with new, unfamiliar situations.
 I also felt that sometimes, the practicum experience was not quite what I had expected it to be on paper.
 What I would tell myself constantly is that this is a learning experience, and as long as I use this new knowledge to better my overall skill set, I can always use that to advance my future prospects.
 The one thing I would advise future students when it comes to their practicum search is that it is always a good idea to get started early on.
 Sakai usually has a lot of resources to help out with that.
 It is also important to stay connected with other students and sign up for weekly listservs because you may stumble upon opportunities that you may not have seen otherwise.

 Where did you complete your practicum?
 I completed my practicum with the Department of Health Behavior right here at Gillings.
 I worked specifically with Noel Brewer and Melissa Gilkey who are both leading a project focused on effective messaging for HPV immunization.
-The goal of the project is to see how parents would respond to messages about getting their teens vaccinated for HPV.
+The goal of the project is to see how parents would respond to specific physician messages about getting their teens vaccinated for HPV.